 The other handy function is the ability to pull information from a car.
 You can view its VIN and ECU info, both of which are very important when you’re buying a car.

 This scan tool is meant for OBD2-compliant VAG cars.
-Basically, those are cars manufactured by the Volkswagen Auto Group from 1996 to date.
+Those are cars manufactured by the Volkswagen Auto Group from 1996 to date.

 Software & Update